votca/votca/share/doc/methods.rst

 Inverse Monte Carlo
 -------------------

 In this section, additional options are described to run IMC coarse graining.
-The usage of IMC is similar to the one of IBI and understanding the use of the scripting framework described above is necessary.
+The usage of IMC is similar to that of IBI, hence, understanding the scripting framework described above is also necessary.

 **WARNING: multicomponent IMC is still experimental!**